 Type Coercion

-Some connections allow automatic type conversion:
+Some connections allow automatic type conversion:- Numbers can convert to text

 - Single items can convert to arrays